microsoft/hands-on-lab-azure-functions/docs/workshop.md

 dotnet add package Microsoft.Azure.Functions.Worker.Extensions.CosmosDB --version 4.9.0
 ```

-Redeploy the `func-std` Function App to add this new endpoint manually or using your GitHub Actions workflow.
+Redeploy the `func-std` Function App to add this new endpoint.

 If the deployment succeed you should see the new `GetTranscriptions` function in the Azure Function App: